xmengkinaxis/CPP/System Design Interview Checklist.md

   - A **fault** is a defect or flaw in the system's components.
 A fault is a defect or flaw in the system's hardware or software that can potentially cause the system to deviate from its expected behavior.
   - A **failure** is the visible manifestation of a system not performing as expected due to one or more faults.
   - An **error** is a human action or decision that can introduce faults or lead to failures in the system.
+  - fault (invisible) with/without error (human action) => failure (visible)
 - **achieve** such resilience with a cost in order to eliminate every single point of failure (vulnerable), data lost, authentication(???)
   - client:
     - use local storage, and resend after reconnect
   - System:
-    - redundancy of the hardware, software components and data
+    - redundancy of the hardware & software components and data
-    - load balancer: achieve with health check (heartbeat protocol, gossip protocol), and monitoring services with alerts.
+    - load balancer: achieve with health check (heartbeat protocol, gossip protocol), and monitoring services with alerts
-    - services are decoupled and isolated;
+    - services are decoupled and isolated

 ### Concurrency